The Short Version Nikon Z Camera Reviews

 • Z5 — Nikon's lowest cost full frame mirrorless camera is a lot like their original 24mp camera, the Z6.
 The differences may not be meaningful for many considering such a camera.
 In particular, the Z5 has less video capability than the Z6 (though it has competent, cropped 4K video and excellent full frame 1080P video); focus and image quality performance in very low light isn't quite as good with the Z5 as with the Z6, but still decent; and the frame rate is restricted to a max of 4.5 fps.
 Unlike some makers, Nikon didn't go on a "cripple crusade" to create their low end.
 The Z5 has a remarkably robust set of features, and basically the same body as the higher model.
 Even the EVF is the same.
 Things many see as benefits is the ability to power the camera from USB and the dual SD card slots.
 With the 24-50mm f/4-6.3 kit lens, the Z5 also turns out to be one of the most compact, yet capable, travel cameras.
 Recommended

-• Z7II — All the things I write about the Z7, above, still apply, but now the camera has been improved in a number of ways: additional USB Power Delivery, changes and improvements to the autofocus system, bigger buffer, dual card slots, the ability to use a vertical grip option that has controls, a slight bump in top frame rate to 10 fps, and a number of small, subtle changes in the menus.
+• Z7II — All the things I wrote about the Z7 previously still apply, but now the camera has been improved in a number of ways: additional USB Power Delivery, changes and improvements to the autofocus system, bigger buffer, dual card slots, the ability to use a vertical grip option that has controls, a slight bump in top frame rate to 10 fps, and a number of small, subtle changes in the menus.
 Nikon simply made a very good camera better, without hurting anything in the process.
 Moreover, the (over-emphasized) complaint about banding showing up if you perform huge exposure shifts in post processing is also addressed.
-Yes, we all wish Nikon had done still more to bring the Z7 II up to the D850 level in all respects, but the Z7 II is an excellent camera, currently my #3 in best all-around mirrorless camera to buy (Canon R5 and Sony A1 are the top two, but both are more expensive).
+Yes, we all wish Nikon had done still more to bring the Z7 II up to the D850 level in all respects, but the Z7 II is an excellent camera, currently my #4 or #5 in best all-around mirrorless camera to buy (Nikon Z8 is first, Canon R5 and Sony A1 are the next two, but all are more expensive).
 Recommended

 • Z8 — A smaller Z9 at a much lower price.
 Essentially everything in the Z9 (see below) except without the built-in vertical grip, without the built-in GPS receiver, uses a lower capacity EN-EL15C battery, and with mis-matched card slots (one CFe, one SD).
 Aggressively priced at US$4000, making the Z8 a camera with virtually no direct equal.
 Highly Recommended